-HSI designations are awarded to universities and colleges with a student population that is at least 25 percent Hispanic/Latinx, allowing these institutions to apply for federal funding to improve the educational experience of these students and those with low-income.
+HSI designations are awarded to universities and colleges with a student population that is at least 25% Hispanic/Latinx, allowing these institutions to apply for federal funding to improve the educational experience of these students and those with low-income.

 The course currently is only open to second-year LEAD Scholars and available during fall semesters.
 However, Maritza Torres, LEAD Scholars Academy’s assistant director and instructor for the course, has hopes to broaden the course to other academic departments across campus.